 We all have the responsibility to protect ourselves, our families, friends, and community.
-The best way to prevent COVID-19 is to get vaccinated.
-Being fully vaccinated allows you to resume activities that you did prior to the pandemic.
+The best way to prevent COVID-19 and the Delta variant is to get vaccinated.
+Risk of SARS-CoV-2 infection, severe disease, and death is reduced for fully vaccinated people.
 People are considered fully vaccinated:

 - 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or

 - 2 weeks after a single-dose vaccine, like the Janssen (Johnson & Johnson) vaccine

 - Participate in many of the activities that they did before the pandemic; for some of these activities, they may choose to wear a mask.

 - Resume domestic travel and refrain from testing before or after travel and from self-quarantine after travel.